simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 <iframe src="static/graphics_line_style_line_color/index.html" width="200" height="102"></iframe>

-If you want to clear line color, then specify a blank string to this argument.
+If you want to clear line color, specify a blank string to this argument.

-For example, since the following code will clear line color setting, so a result line graphic is invisible.
+For example, the result line graphic becomes invisible since the following code clears the line color setting.

 ```py
 # runnable